-This year is our first in-person tournament in two years, and we are excited to be welcoming 5 teams back to Northwestern's campus.
-NET22 is also our first hybrid tournament, and will be hosting our virtual Econ Bowl the day after the in-person tournament for 14 teams.
+This year we are excited to be welcoming a record number of 11 teams back to Northwestern's campus.
+NET23 is also a hybrid tournament, and we will be hosting our virtual Econ Bowl the day after the in-person tournament for 14 teams.
 In addition, we will be live-streaming our educational events so that any students at any registered school may participate.
-Altogether, this will be NET's largest tournament, with 19 teams participating in total.
+Altogether, this will be NET's largest tournament, with 25 teams participating in total.

-We have also continued our status as an international tournament, this year welcoming teams from India, China, and Thailand participating in our asynchronous Power Round and virtual Econ Bowl.
+We have also continued our status as an international tournament, this year welcoming teams from Singapore, China, Thailand, and Canada to participate in our asynchronous Power Round and virtual Econ Bowl.

-We'd like to thank the passionate students who make NET so engaging every year, and the coaches and advisors who make this event possible.
+We would like to thank the passionate students who make NET so engaging every year, and the coaches and advisors who make this event possible.
 We look forward to seeing you in April, and may the best economist win!